groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/_index.en.md

     # feature loop
     - icon: "swap"
       title: "Password protection"
-      content: "Edit password-protected documents with ease."
+      content: "Load and edit password-protected documents with ease, and protecting the output documents with password protection."

     # feature loop
     - icon: "extract"
-      title: "Custom document encoding"
+      title: "Edit email"
-      content: "Specify document encoding during editing and saving processes."
+      content: "Edit and save the email messages and letters in MSG, EML, EMLX, MBOX and many other formats, including editing metadata like Subject, To, CC, BCC, From, Title, Date and so on."

     # feature loop
     - icon: "orientation"
       title: "Font extraction"
-      content: "Extract fonts from documents for use in the editing process."
+      content: "Extract fonts from WordProcessing documents for use in the editing process."

     # feature loop
     - icon: "preview"